Bartholin Gland Cysts

 In women under 40, only cysts that cause symptoms require treatment.
 Draining the cysts is usually ineffective because they commonly recur.
 Thus, surgery may be done to make a permanent opening from the gland’s duct to the surface of the vulva.
 Thus, if fluids refill the cyst, they can drain out.
 After a local anesthetic is injected to numb the site, one of the following procedures can be done:

 Placement of a catheter: A small incision is made in the cyst so that a small balloon-tipped tube (catheter) can be inserted into the cyst.
 Once in place, the balloon is inflated, and the catheter is left there for 4 to 6 weeks, so that a permanent opening can form.
 The catheter is inserted and removed in the doctor’s office.
 Women can do their normal activities while the catheter is in place, although sexual intercourse may be uncomfortable.

 Marsupialization: Doctors make a small cut in the cyst and stitch the inside edges of the cyst to the surface of the vulva.
+Marsupialization creates a permanent opening in the cyst so that the cyst can drain as needed.
 This procedure is done in an outpatient operating room.
 Sometimes general anesthesia is needed.

 After these procedures, women may have a discharge for a few weeks.
 Usually, wearing panty liners is all that is needed.
 Taking sitz baths several times a day may help relieve any discomfort and help speed healing.

 If cysts recur, they may be surgically removed.
 This procedure is done in an operating room.